Criminal Mischief Criminal Defense Attorney to Fight your Fort Lauderdale Charge

 Thankfully there are many defenses available to fight criminal mischief charges, but you’ll need a skilled criminal attorney to make the best case on your behalf.

-- The damage was accidental, not intentional
+- Proving the damage was accidental, not intentional

 Every case is different and appropriate defenses depend on the circumstances surrounding your individual case.
 If you’re facing criminal mischief charges we’d be happy to help.
-Call now to schedule a free strategy session with our firm: (754) 206-6200.